 - ½ cup chocolate chips

-- Combine the vanilla, honey, peanut butter, and coconut oil in a saucepan over medium-low heat.
+- Combine the vanilla, honey, almond butter, and coconut oil in a saucepan over medium-low heat.

 - While the mixture is heating, place all of the nuts and dates in a food processor and chop until the mixture resembles coarse sand.